markheydon/CIPP/dev-documentation/cipp-dev-guide/setting-up-for-local-development.md

 cd ..
 ```

 When working on open source projects it's often helpful to keep your stable / tested code separate from your under-development code.
 We can achieve this with git by using _branches_.
-The CIPP project uses the following branches:
+The CIPP project uses the following branches and these will need to exist in your forked copy:

 * `main` - Our stable/tested code - this is where releases are created (tagged).
 * `dev` - Our development code - this is the branch where active development takes place.